nus-tic2002-2018/website/admin/index-tic2002.md

     * At least one object diagram illustrating the state of your program at some point
     * At least one sequence diagram illustrating an object interaction in your product
     * Some representative user stories
-    * At least one use case related to your product
-    * Some Non Functional Requirements for the product
-    * Instructions to test the product
+    * Instructions for testing the product
 * Project demo: to be done during week 13 lecture session.

 More details coming soon.